 You can read how telehealth works from a patient’s point of view.
 For other enquiries please call 1300 001 880 or contact us via email.

 - Your patient can phone us directly on 1300 001 880 and we’ll make sure we follow up with you if they attend a telehealth consultation.

 - Or complete the referral form and email it to us at firstname.lastname@example.org, or fax to 9221 1183.

 The Diabetes Telehealth Service also provides upskilling for health professionals in country WA

 Upskilling sessions are typically 1–2 hours in duration and are easily accessed via a desk top computer.
 The sessions cover a wide range of diabetes-related topics such as chronic kidney disease, diabetes retinopathy and gestational diabetes.

-Register for any upcoming sessions via Eventbrite (external link).
+Register for any upcoming sessions via our Events Calendar

 For metropolitan based health professionals, get in touch and we’ll update you on a new schedule of sessions we are developing.
 For any enquiries please contact 9436 6279 or email.